SemanticMediaWiki/SemanticMediaWiki/src/Schema/docs/property.group.md

 The `PROPERTY_GROUP_SCHEMA` schema type defines property groups that help structure the browsing interface of a page.

-## Structure
+## Properties

 The structure of this schema is defined by the following properties:

 - `type` – defindes the schema type
 - `manifest_version` – sets the version of the schema type
 - `description` – describes the entire group schema
 - `groups`– identifies the section that contains group definitions
   - `..._group` – identifies an individual group (the name has to end with `_group`)
     - `canonical_name` – sets the canonical lable for the group
     - `message_key` – sets a system message key that can be used for translation and replaces the canonical label for the group if specified
     - `property_keys` – sets the property keys assigned to the group
 - `tags` – sets simple tags to categorize a schema

 ## Example